 Myth: Teeth whitening treatment damages the enamel.

 Fact: This is a great cosmetic dental procedure and in Karachi, teeth whitening is an often chosen treatment.
 The treatment brightens your natural teeth.
 Recently, researchers have found no relationship between enamel damage and professional teeth whitening.
 If you are considering teeth whitening process, it is very important for you to be in good oral health that is free of periodontal disease and tooth decay.

 Myth: Toothache only represents tooth decay.

 Fact: Toothache is not a good sign and your teeth should never hurt for any reason.
 Dental pain is often caused by cavities, especially those that are close to the nerves, but it is also certain that you’ll be likely to feel nothing at all.
 In whichever care, waiting until you feel severe pain to restore the tooth is never a good idea.
-If your tooth decay has reached the root, chances are you will have to get a root canal to restore the tooth.
+If your tooth decay has reached the root, chances are you will have to get a Root Canal Treatment to restore the tooth.
 If you want to ensure you are free from cavities, visit your dentist twice a year for exams and cleanings.